- My firm is set up as a partnership or LLP, how can I contribute into a pension?

-Yes, under current rules 25% of pension funds can be drawn tax-free.
+Yes, under current rules 25% of pension funds can be drawn tax-free, subject to a maximum tax-free lump sum of £268,275 (unless individuals had previously protected a higher entitlement).
 This can usually be done in one lump sum, or over a number of withdrawals.
-Some older style pension plans hold a higher entitlement to tax free cash than the 25% allowed under the current rules, so check the terms of your pension.
+Some older style pension plans hold a higher entitlement to tax-free cash than the 25% allowed under the current rules, so check the terms of your pension.

 Any income drawn from a pension separate to tax-free cash will be potentially subject to income tax.
 The pension can be drawn in three ways:

 - Lump sum – the entire amount can be withdrawn as a taxable lump sum, or regular reduced lump sum withdrawals can be taken.